Frequently Asked Questions

 We start at 9am and work until 4pm on Mondays, Tuesdays, Thursdays and Fridays.
 Wednesdays are reserved for out-of-lab learning experiences, and these generally run from 10am until 3pm.

-Does the STaRS Internship Program provide meals?
+Does the RAMP UP / STaRS Internship Program provide meals?

 Please be prepared to either bring your lunch or purchase your own food from nearby cafeterias.
 There is access to microwaves and hot water dispensers in a small kitchen next to the laboratory.